The Key West Extension

 Unfortunately, the Extension never reached its full potential.
 Despite Flagler's belief that Key West would become a major port for trade with Cuba, Latin, and South America this never materialized.

-And, neither did the hope that Key West would become an important refueling stop for ships.
+And, neither did the hope of Key West becoming an important refueling stop for ships.
 As sailing vessels were able to travel further and further without the need to refuel, the resort town lost its status as a maritime resupply hub.
+In addition, diesel would soon replace coal as the world's primary source of fuel.

 Timetable (1930)